 Children and teenagers suffering from delirium do not act like themselves.
-These changes are mild, but if drastic, the changes in personality can be very frightening to both the child and the parent.
+These changes are usually mild, but if more severe, the changes in personality can be very frightening to both the child and the parent.

 What is Delirium?